ddayto21/Stock-Forecasting/README.md

 # Repository Overview
 This repository uses time-series data from the S&P 500 to train a RandomForestClassifier to predict the probability of a stock price increasing or decreasing.
-This script is meant for educational purposes only - this is not financial advice.
-Consult with your financial adviser before making any investments.

 ![S&P-500](images/s&p-logo.jpg)
 We will use the Yahoo Finance API to get historical data for the S&P500 (^GSPC).
 Yahoo Finance offers an excellent range of market data on stocks, bonds, currencies, and cryptocurrencies.
 It also provides news reports with various insights into different markets from around the world